|

 Floral Street & Floral Court

-Once you exit the station a slight right will lead you to a mini floral haven, otherwise known as Floral street and Floral Court.
+Once you exit the station a slight right will lead you to a mini floral haven, otherwise known as Floral Street and Floral Court.
 Once you’re here you can walk along the cobbled roads, peruse the storefronts, and take a stroll through the infamous light installation tunnel.

 A dip into Floral Court will also lead you to Petersham Nursery — a lifestyle shop, plant haven, and a charming restaurant all in one.